PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/6 Plans.md

 - They find themselves smack-dab in the middle of the tavern district of *Olladra's Kitchen* in [[Sharn#Lower Central Plateau|Lower Central]]

 Stranded at the Tower of Old
-- The party finds themselves before a door in a small room.
-An inscription on the door reads: "*Forsake thy mortal fears, or be drought of light; This battle won not alone by might; They tremble before thy divine right; Enter ye here, the Tower of Old, where wrong is wrought with blight.
+- The party finds themselves before an opening in a small room.
+A long-extinguished campfire rests in the middle of the room.
+A hand-scratched inscription on the wall reads: "*Forsake thy mortal fears, or be drought of light; This battle won not alone by might; They tremble before thy divine right; Enter ye here, the Tower of Old, where wrong is wrought with blight.
 May the top take you to day's bright.*"
 - Reaching the top of the tower leads to a bright doorway that leads to the middle of the street in *Olladra's Kitchen* in [[Sharn#Lower Central Plateau|Lower Central]].

 Encounter 1: *The battle of the Tower*
 - Hill giant zombie, 3-5 zombies, 3-5 decrepit skeletons
 - 3 zombies and the giant zombie are out front, more zombies/skeletons will exit the tower if needed
 - Skeletons are hiding on the seconds floor of the tower shooting through kill holes.
+- *Lava Geisers* spew up from the lava lake, periodically causing areas to become covered.

 Moment 2: *Message from Aeren*
 - Whether by stone gargoyle or Sivis messenger, Aeren contacts the party, asking them to meet him at his workshop in *Everbright* in [[Sharn#Menthis Plateau|Middle Menthis]] the following night.